wisdomtl/Kotlin-Animation-DSL/README.md

 });
 animatorSet.start();
 ```
-too long and unreadable!
+Too long and unreadable!

-let us do it by DSL:
+Let us do it by DSL:
 ```
 animSet {
     objectAnim {